Court Cards—Page of Swords

 In a reading the appearance of a Page of any suit can indicate the beginning of a project, educational course, career or relationship.
 They are a little like Aces in that respect, but, whereas Aces are all about potential, the Pages are a little more focused.
 The Page of Swords is connected with communication, knowledge and mental ability.
 This card can also represent a real person, or aspects of a real person.
 The Page of Swords is not an easy character and the card could indicate disagreement or even malicious gossip.

-Whenever I see the Robin Wood Page of Swords (see right), I think of someone who can dream up brilliant ideas and then bring them down to earth for us mere mortals to work on and make them reality.
+Whenever I see the Robin Wood Page of Swords (see below), I think of someone who can dream up brilliant ideas and then bring them down to earth for us mere mortals to work on and make them reality.

 The Page of Swords is an ideas person.
 He (or she) is innovative, sharp thinking, acerbic, witty, abrasive, observational and argumentative.
 He is the one always asking 'Why?' and 'How?
 He wants to know everything and acts as though he already does.
 Older people are tormented by this page and think he should be put in their place.
 It's true that the page has an attitude that can put others on the defensive.
 The Page of Swords is often on a quest for truth, and like the other court cards of the swords suit, is very tenacious at getting to it.

 It's important to understand that this personality type is a little raw and ragged; that they will usually mature into clear-thinking, responsible adults once the rough edges are smoothed away.
 It is not your job to do this—life has a way of offering lessons to this page, and, thankfully, he is quick to learn.